berkeley-scf/tutorial-unix-basics/index.md

 To *clone* (i.e., copy) a repository (in this case from GitHub) we do the following.
 Note that *berkeley-scf* is the "organization" and *tutorial-unix-basics* is the repository.
 Note that everything below that follows the `#` symbol is a comment and not executed.

-Here we'll first use the `cd` command to go to our home directory and then use `git clone` to download materials to a subdirectory (which will be called `tutorial-unix-basics`) within our home directory.
+Here we'll first use the `cd` command (for "change directory") to go to our home directory and then use `git clone` to download materials to a subdirectory (which will be called `tutorial-unix-basics`) within our home directory.

 ```bash
 $ cd